rerun-io/rerun/examples/rust/template/README.md

 ---

 <!--
-1. Run the example
-2. Resize the viewer to something above 1024x1024
-3. Take a screenshot via the command palette
-4. `just upload --name <example_screenshot_name>`
-5. Paste the resulting HTML snippet in place of this comment -->
+Place a screenshot in place of this comment
+Use `just upload --help` for instructions
+-->

 This is an example example.
 It is not a real example.
 You can duplicate the directory and use it as a starting point for writing a real example.